SalvatoreSantamaria/Scrabble-Solver/readme.md

 // improve word filter to sort correctly
 // work with uppercase words
 // needs to run on localhost:8080/
+// am I returning a json list?
+// move file to different folder
+// at resp errors to api

 // add tests